AHS-AooD-2024/SigMath/README.md

 # SigMath
-A mathimatics practice app with dynamic difficulty.
+A mathematics practice app with dynamic difficulty.